plone/documentation/develop/plone/content/listing.rst

 Complex folder listings and filtering
 ======================================

-The following example is for a very complex folder listing view.
+The following example is for a complex folder listing view.

-You can call view methods to returns the listed items themselves and render the HTML in another view --- this allows you to recycle this listing code easily.
+You can call view methods to returns the listed items themselves and render the HTML in another view --- this allows you to recycle this listing code.

 The view does the various sanity checks that normal Plone item listings do: